memento-ai/Memento/packages/app/README.md

 # @memento-ai/app

 ## Description
-The `@memento-ai/app` package provides a command-line interface (CLI) for the Memento AI system and a utility for ingesting files into the Memento database.
-It also includes a utility for updating the README.md files across the Memento monorepo.
+The `@memento-ai/app` package provides a command-line interface (CLI) for interacting with the Memento AI system, as well as utilities for ingesting files into the Memento database and updating README.md files across the Memento monorepo.

 ## Key Features
 - CLI for interacting with the Memento AI agent, persisting conversation history in a database
 - Ingestion utility for adding files to the Memento database, with support for summarizing file content using a specified language model
 - Utility for updating README.md files across the Memento monorepo packages

 ## Usage and Examples

-Generally, you will want to run the Ingestion utility first to create a database and populate it with content.

 ### Ingestion Utility
 To ingest files into a new Memento database, run the following command: